cytronicoder/doom-coding/README.md

 Even code at the club! <br>
 <img width="400" height="299" alt="image" src="https://github.com/user-attachments/assets/f3d05c00-a47a-4ebe-8db3-1795a6a0798c" /><br>

-Although too much screen time can be a bad thing, doom coding will help you make meaningful progress on the projects you care about.
+Doom coding has helped me make meaningful progress on the projects I care about.
 Shameless plug: While I was traveling in Taiwan, I accessed my computer in Philadelphia and built an MVP in my downtime.

 *Check out www.friendlyr.ai to help shape the future of connection!*